cookthebook/bytenuts/README.md

 - Quick commands - Pages of quick commands are loaded from `~/.config/bytenuts/commands[1-10]`
 - Session resumption - Bytenuts can load the previous instance's commands and serial output

-## Planned Features

-Bytenuts is still very early in development.
-Here are some features that may get implemented.

-- Other transfer protocols - Maybe Kermit and ZModem

-## Un-Planned Features

-Bytenuts is not supposed to be the be-all end-all application, nor is it supposed to be able to do everything SecureCRT can.
-Here are some things it probably won't have.

-- Non-serial communications - No SSH, telnet, etc.
-- Elaborate menuing - Bytenuts functions will be shortcut driven to focus on what's important (the serial communication)
-- Script loading - Think like how you can load scripts in ZOC on SecureCRT.
-Write normal Python scripts if you want to do that kind of stuff.
-- Multi connection support - Open another instance of Bytenuts if you need to
-- Windows support - No

 ## Launch Options

 Launching Bytenuts like `bytenuts -h` provides this help print: